anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter03.md

 ### 3.4.1 RM/RA-1 Requirements

 According to [RC1 Chapter04](chapter04.md)
-the following test cases must pass as they are for CNTT NFVI
+the following test cases must pass as they are for Anuket NFVI
 Conformance:

 | container                              | test case             | criteria |